 This manual of operations aims to put on a closer view of the TA Framework in line with DO 83 s.
 2012 This provides clear procedures, guidelines, tools, and suggested structure in implementing the TA Mechanism.
 It serves as a guide instrument for an efficient, effective, and relevant TA from the RO to the SDOs in managing effectively and consequently in their respective schools.
-It also guides the SDOs in assisting their respective schools, to practice SBM, implement their Enhanced School Improvement Plans (ESIP), and manage the performance of their teachers for improved learning outcomes.
+It also guides the SDOs in assisting their respective schools, to practice SBM, implement their Enhanced School Improvement Plans (ESIP), and manage the performance of their teachers for improved learning outcomes under the MaTaTaG critical points and initiatives.